Photography and ultralight backpacking don’t exactly go well together.

 Camera filters - I do think a polarizer would be useful and not a huge weight penalty, but I don’t want to have to worry about losing or breaking it.

-More than one extra lens - A wide-angle lens and a telephoto lens covers the range I need for landscape photography 90% of the time.
-The other 10% of the time, I resort to cropping in Lightroom.
+More than 2 lenses - A wide-angle lens and a telephoto lens covers the range I need for landscape photography most of the time.

 Wonderland Trail, Mount Rainier National Park